M66B/FairEmail/app/src/main/assets/SETUP.md

 ## Quick setup

-Just enter your name, email address and password and tap *Go*.
+Just select the appropriate provider or *Other provider* and enter your name, email address and password and tap *Check*.

 This will work for most major email providers.